Statutory Instruments

 1. These Regulations may be cited as the Electronic Commerce Directive (Hatred against Persons on Religious Grounds or the Grounds of Sexual Orientation) Regulations 2010 and shall come into force on the day after the day on which they are made.

-“the Directive” means Directiveinformation society services, in particular electronic commerce, in the Internal Market (Directive on electronic commerce)( 5 );
+βthe Directiveβ means Directive 2000/31/EC of the European Parliament and of the Council of 8th June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market (Directive on electronic commerce)( 5 );

-has the meaning given in Article 2(a) of the Directive (which refers to Article 1(2) of Directive 7 )); and
+has the meaning given in Article 2(a) of the Directive (which refers to Article 1(2) of Directive 98/34/EC of the European Parliament and of the Council of 22nd June 1998 laying down a procedure for the provision of information in the field of technical standards and regulations( 7 )); and

 Internal market: England and Wales service providers